 - Remove from the grill and serve with the mango salsa and Lebanese rice (or your favorite grain).
 You can serve mango salsa on top or on the side.
 See more side suggestions in recipe notes.

-- Recipe Note: RESIST overcooking salmon, you can always place it back on the grill, but if overcooked, there is really nothing you can do about dry overcooked fish.
+- Cook’s Tip: RESIST overcooking salmon, you can always place it back on the grill, but if overcooked, there is really nothing you can do about dry overcooked fish.

 - Other Side Options to Go with this Grilled Salmon: Grilled Brussels Sprouts, Mediterranean Grilled Zucchini, Fattoush Salad; Tzatziki sauce, and roasted garlic hummus